nathnet/5-27-2021-Interview/README.md

 ## Challenges
 Since my main language is Java and I have never created a backend server using Java before, I decided to use Node.js instead.
 Using Node.js alleviated the obstacle in creating a server.
 However, it has posed new challenges as I have never written a separate test files for Node.js applications since I usually used Postman to test my applications.
 Another challenge was the application of SOLID principles on Node.js.
 I have never learned classes and interfaces in Javascript before, and it seems like JS does not have interface either!

+## FOR MY OWN REFERENCE
+The error with the api was due to the repeated naming for the route "localhost:3000/api/gcd'/gcd'" which is supposed to be "localhost:3000/api/gcd" only.
+The input access in the request is in req.'body'.input, not just req.input.